University of Indianapolis

 COMMUNITY HEALTH NETWORK PARTNERSHIP

-Through a partnership between Community Health Network and UIndy, students and faculty are able to work in a professional environment—gaining experience while working with patients and bringing resources to the underserved.
-This partnership is the philosophy behind UIndy’ss Health Pavilion which houses programs in nursing, physical therapy, occupational therapy, psychology, gerontology, kinesiology, athletic training, addictions counseling, and social work.
+Through a partnership between Community Health Network and the University of Indianapolis, students and faculty are able to work in a professional environment to gain experience while working with patients and bringing resources to the underserved.
+This partnership embodies the philosophy behind the University of Indianapolis Health Pavilion, which houses programs in nursing, physical therapy, occupational therapy, psychology, gerontology, kinesiology, athletic training, addictions counseling, and social work.

 ACADEMIC SUCCESS CENTER